Skip to Main Content

 To develop your search question:

 1. Identify your key concepts by writing out your research question and highlighting the main ideas.
-These become your key concepts, or search terms.
+These become your initial set of search terms.

 2. Key concepts can often be described in multiple ways.
-Identify synonyms for your key concepts to capture even more results.
+Identify synonyms or related terms for your key concepts for additional search terms.

 Key Concept Related Terms